manoa-hunger-helper/manoa-hunger-helper.github.io/index.md

    <img src="./images/OwnerInfo3.jpeg">

-   New Vendor Owner should add information in oder to provide information for admin and user to contact them.
+   New Vendors should add contact information so that admins and others can find the contact information.

 ## [Admin Homepage](http://104.236.106.167/#/admin-home)